romankouz/galatiq-case-invoices/README.md

 To fully stress test our solution, we should have both humans and AI generate invoices that are meant to trick our system.
 In doing so, our discriminator gets better at identifying passable invoices from ones that fail even when the discernability between an acceptable/rejectable invoice decreases.

+### Update Invoice Formatting for the Whole Business

+This agentic solution is a great short-term solution, but it's not a deterministic system and it has tremendous development upkeep.
+Long-term, I would pitch for Acme Corp to invest in creating a structured invoicing document that *must* be populated correctly before submission.
+This can easily turn this problem into one of software than one of AI Engineering, lowering the cost in the long-term.
+Clearly, the agentic solution is needed for right now because of the high error rate, high delays, and no auditing trail.
+However, investing in a strucutred invoice for the entire corporation going forward yields a simpler automation system to maintain while also increasing user accountability.
+Employees submitting invoices would interact directly with the required fields, making them more likely to notice inconsistencies, provide complete information, and explain exceptions when they arise.

 ## Evaluation Criteria

 - **Functionality** — Does the system work end-to-end? ✅